Go By Bike

 Craterian Theater and surrounding public spaces · 23 S Central Ave, Medford

 Join this celebration of fine arts, flowers, and food.
 The event features live entertainment, art, food, children’s art activities, chalk art, and more.
+Ride your bike to Art in Bloom for a special prize!
 More info: art-in-bloom.com

 Medford Bike Breakfast

-Jump on your bike (or trike) and join us early on the downtown cycletrack for breakfast refreshments.
+Jump on your bike (or trike) and join us early near the downtown cycletrack for breakfast refreshments.
 Free safety gear and basic bike tuning for participants.
-Sponsored by the City of Medford and REI.
+Sponsored by the City of Medford.

 + Other Bike Resources